 ABOUT COMMUNITY SCHOOLS

-A charter school is an independent public school that by law must perform well or it can be closed.
+- A community school is an independent public school that by law must perform well or it can be closed.

-A charter school must practice open admission policies, meet health and safety standards, and comply with civil rights laws as well as state laws.
+- A community school must practice open admission policies, meet health and safety standards, and comply with civil rights laws as well as state laws.

-A charter school's students must show satisfactory achievement equal to or better than the state average.
+- A community school's students must show satisfactory achievement equal to or better than the state average.

-A charter school will often serve children whose needs, for one reason or another, are not met by traditional public schools.
+- A community school will often serve children whose needs, for one reason or another, are not met by traditional public schools.

-A charter school chooses to focus on an area from arts to character education to athletics and others.
+- A community school chooses to focus on an area from arts to character education to athletics and others.